Solo Day Trips: Best Spots for a Day in Springfield

-Experience the best of Springfield, Massachusetts in just one day with this ultimate guide to this vibrant city's top attractions and hidden gems.
+Experience the best of Springfield, Massachusetts in just one day with this ultimate guide to this city's top attractions and hidden gems.

 If you're searching for a city to explore for the day in the United States, Springfield might not be the first one that comes to mind.
 You might even be wondering which Springfield people are referring to - the one from The Simpsons, perhaps?

-This was not my first rodeo at MGM Springfield, since this casino-hotel opened in 2017.
-I've visited this place multiple times and even stayed at the hotel before this summer day.
-Whether you're a newbie or a regular, there's always something new to explore.
 On this scorching yet surprisingly rainless day, I decided to make my first stop at the casino and conveniently parked my car in the attached parking garage.
 It's super convenient, especially with its close proximity to Interstate 91 and downtown.
 After parking, I hopped on the elevator and made my way into the casino.
 As soon as you step inside, you'll spot Tap Sports Bar on your right and the casino floor on your left, with security ensuring entry to the gaming area.

 There are two ways to enter the casino - either through the casino floor or the peripheral space around it.
 If you choose to enter the casino floor, you'll need to go through security and the area is fenced off.
 Since it's a casino, you should be aware that you're being monitored at all times, so it's best to follow the rules.
 I decided to go through the casino floor and walked past the slot machines to the center where the Coke Freestyle machines are located.
-These machines are a lifesaver on a hot summer day!
 The center of the floor also has a bar with bartop gambling and plenty of seating.
 I'm not much of a gambler, so I skipped the slot machines and headed to the BetMGM area on the side.
 There were lots of seats and a big screen showing multiple sporting events.
 I placed a $5 baseball parlay bet (which I lost) and realized it was almost lunchtime, so I went to grab something to eat.
+The area surrounding the casino floor has a lot to offer, including the South End Market, a Regal Cinemas movie theatre, high-end restaurants, access to luxurious hotel rooms, and the TAP Sports Bar.

-After my lunch, I decided to take a stroll and explore the surroundings of the casino.
+After my lunch, I decided to take a walk and explore the surroundings of the casino.
 I started with the outdoor pavilion, which is an excellent event space.
 They make good use of it by organizing free concerts and events on summer weekends.
 During the winter months, it transforms into an ice rink where people can enjoy skating.
+Adjacent to the pavilion, there is a TopGolf Swing Suite, which, in my opinion, is more like "fake golf" since you hit a golf ball against a projection screen.
+There is also an Indian Motorcycle store located at the edge of the pavilion.

 After my late morning/early afternoon lunch stop at the casino, I walked a few city blocks away to this group of museums.
 It took some effort to locate the entrance due to the lack of clear signage, but eventually, I found my way in.
 Upon entering, I noticed the coat check area on the left and the ticket desk on the right.
 Approaching the desk, I asked if this museum was affiliated with NARM, and indeed it was.
 I presented my membership card, allowing me to enter the museum for free and saving me $25.
 With my wristband secured, I turned around and made my way into the museum, which was conveniently connected to the Springfield Science Museum.